Python Primer

 There are four collection data types in the Python programming language:

-Dictionary is a collection which is unordered, changeable and indexed.
-No duplicate members.
+Dictionary is a collection which is unordered, changeable, indexed with no duplicate allowed

 python program lt.py